jslee02/awesome-robotics-libraries/README.md

 # Awesome Robotics Libraries

-A curated list of open source libraries and software for robotics people.
+A curated list of open source robotics libraries and software.

 #### Table of Contents
 * [Multibody Dynamics](#multibody-dynamics)